spmallette/java-dse-driver/manual/paging/README.md

 These low-level methods perform no validation on their arguments;
 therefore nothing protects you from reusing a paging state that was generated from a different statement, or altered in any way.
-This could result in sending a corrupt paging state to Cassandra, with unpredictable consequences (ranging from wrong results to a query failure).
+This could result in sending a corrupt paging state to DSE, with unpredictable consequences (ranging from wrong results to a query failure).